""

 Prior Coursework

-With program approval, students are allowed to count up to 12 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer up to 12 credits of graduate coursework from other institutions.

 Probation